 Pablo Mastroeni, Colorado Rapids Head Coach

-After a difficult road loss to DC United, the Colorado Rapids return to Dick's Sporting Goods Park on Wednesday, August 20 to face the LA Galaxy in a match presented by Delta Dental of Colorado (TICKETS).
+The Colorado Rapids return to Dick's Sporting Goods Park on Saturday, September 13 to face the Portland Timbers in a match presented by Chick-fil-A (TICKETS).